kbratosi/pagoda/README.md

 We train one-step text-to-image generator that is progressively growing in its resolution.
 For that, we only need low-resolution diffusion models.

 ## Checkpoints and Datasets
 - You may find PaGoDA's [checkpoints](https://drive.google.com/drive/folders/1tlm_DwPWcIIfF3s9qm_fHOeUjENTSOKx?usp=sharing).
+It contains:
+    - dd
 - You may find the preprocessed data-to-noise datasets here (released soon) for training.

 ## Training